Push tuned Fox DHX

 Theresa Scholz then rode a 17lb Petite in , a 6-day, 70-100 mile a day affair - and her first major event by bike.

 Just recently, I was asked to demo a canary-yellow in a Time Trial at in Philly, and at the.
 Now, having not ridden drop bars for 15 years, I was a little hesitant.
 But now I am hooked - so much so, I would consider touring the paved and semi-paved world on this little dynamo and hitching a ride when the mud got thick.
+The bike is incredibly fast, and feels extremely stable standing and peddling - once I got use to the feeling of these bars compared to the H-bars on my

 The Bike Friday road bikes are what really separate a BF from most other folding bikes - the bike is solid, sprightly, and feels just like my very nice (for its time) Viscount Sebring road bike from when I was 13 - an aluminium wonder with column shifters that cost an exorbitant $A175 almost 20 years ago (my brother's Peugeot wa $75).
 But the Pro fits me a whole lot better.